Central Luzon

 Architectural Heritage of the Region

 Central Luzon boasts a wealth of architectural treasures that showcase its rich history and cultural diversity.
-From centuries-old churches to vernacular structures.
+Starting from ancient churches that have existed for centuries, all the way to classic vernacular structures.
 The region’s architectural heritage is a testament to the creativity and craftsmanship of its people.

 Baroque Churches and Historical Buildings

-Central Luzon is home to some of the most well-preserved baroque churches in the Philippines.
-Such as the San Agustin Church in Paoay and the Santa Monica Parish Church in Mexico.
+Central Luzon boasts some of the best-preserved Baroque churches in the Philippines.
+These include the iconic San Agustin Church in Paoay and the historic Santa Monica Parish Church in Mexico.
 These architectural gems not only serve as places of worship.
 But also as reflections of the region’s spiritual and artistic heritage.

 Local Architectural Styles